 Presented in partnership with Renewal SA, Port Mall Shopping Centre, City of Port Adelaide Enfield and Arts SA.

-The Special One – edited highlights click here
+The Special One – edited video highlights click here

 The Special One – behind the scenes set up and audience movement click here

 Three Men in a Tub is a processional street theatre performance.
 Three men adrift in a bath tub, washing, water abound, three tradespeople; a butcher, a baker and a candlestick maker, citizens travelling town to town.
 Are these upright citizens of the world or in fact dubious characters looking for somewhere to hang their dirty washing?
 Three Men in a Tub received funding through the Adelaide Fringe Street Theatre Commission in 2009.
 This is a piece of unruly and wild street theatre.
 The work featured in 2010 Port Festival, 2010 WOMADelaide and is regularly spotted in Adelaide’s Rundle Mall.